cdio/caio/doc/usage.md

 <br>
 Games or other applications that use the keyboard in conjunction with the virtual joystick should never share the same keys.
-If the default virtual joystick keys are not available or just difficult to use, the user is always free to redefine both the keyboard keys and the virtual joystick as desired.
+If the default virtual joystick keys are not available or they are difficult to use, the user can redefine both, the keyboard keys and the virtual joystick keys as desired.

 For more information refer to the Generic Configuration section.